JOIN US

 Join Us as a Research Assistant

-Research assistant responsibilities may include but are not limited to the following: participant recruitment, literature review, data entry, and analysis.
-Research assistants will receive training in survey design, interview/assessment skills, data analysis, conference presentations, and cross-cultural psychology research methods.
-The position is ideal for students who are interested in pursuing graduate training in school psychology, child clinical psychology, educational psychology, developmental psychology, and other social science disciplines.
+Research assistant responsibilities may include, but are not limited to: participant recruitment, literature review, data entry, and data analysis.
+Research assistants will receive training in survey design, interview and assessment techniques, data analysis, conference presentation preparation, and cross-cultural psychology research methods.